statmano/glitch-static-site-3-fastly/MIGRATE.md

 ## HELP

-📣 The migration scripts in this repo are very much a work in progress and we'll be iterating on them based on your feedback – please feel welcome to create Issues on [this GitHub repo](https://github.com/glitchdotcom/glitch-static-site-to-fastly)!
+📣 The scripts in this repo are very much a work in progress and we'll be iterating on them based on your feedback – please feel welcome to create Issues on [this GitHub repo](https://github.com/glitchdotcom/glitch-static-site-to-fastly)!

 🛟 Need support?
 Post on the [Fastly Community Forum](https://community.fastly.com)